jina-ai/examples/flower-search/README.md

 Let's look at the index Flow: Just like the [bert-based semantic search demo](https://github.com/jina-ai/examples/tree/master/urbandict-search), we define a two pathway Flow for indexing.
 For each image, we put the image filename in the request message and thus each image is considered as a Document.
 The `loader` Pod reads the file and saves the image's RGB values into the Chunk.
 Note that in this case, we have only one Chunk per Document.

 Next, the Flow splits into two parallel pathways.
 In the pathway on the left side, the `normalizer` Pod resizes and normalizes the image in the Chunk so that it can be properly handled in the downstream Pods.
-This is followed by the `chunk_indexer`, in which the `encoder` Pod encodes the Chunks into vectors, which will be further saved into the index by the `chunk_indexer` Pod.
+This is followed by the `encoder`, in which Chunks are encoded into vectors, which will be further saved into the index by the `chunk_indexer` Pod.

 In the other pathway, the `doc_indexer` Pod uses key-value storage to save the Document IDs and Document contents, i.e. the image filenames.
 At the end, the `join_all` Pod merges the results from `chunk_indexer` and `doc_indexer`.
 In this case, the `join_all` Pod simply waits for both incoming messages to arrive because neither of the upstream Pods writes into the request message.

 The two-pathway Flow, as a common practice in Jina, is designed to store the vectors and Documents independently and in parallel.
 Of course, one can squeeze the two pathways into one pathway by concatenating the `doc_indexer` after the `chunk_indexer` and removing the `join_all` Pod.
 However, this woud slow down the indexing process.

-As for the query Flow, it's pretty much the same as the index Flow, and so we won't go into it too much.
-But you might notice that there's something new in the YAML files: Let's dig into them!
+As for the query Flow, it's pretty much the same as the index Flow, so we won't go into it too much.

+You might notice that there's something new in the YAML files.
+Let's dig into them!

 ### Hello, Docker!🐳
 In our YAML file, we've added the `encoder` Pod differently from the other Pods.
-Instead of using YAML to configure the Pods, we define the `encoder` with a Docker image using the `image` argument.
+Instead of using YAML to configure the Pod, we define the `encoder` with a Docker image using the same `uses` argument, which can automatically tell whether the input is a yaml file or a docker image.
 This runs the `encoder` Pod in a Docker container.
-This is one key feature of Jina: By wrapping Pods into a Docker image, we can safely forget about complicated dependencies and environment settings needed to run the Pods.
+This is one of the key features of Jina: by wrapping Pods into a Docker image, we can safely forget about complicated dependencies and environment settings needed to run the Pod.

 ```yaml